angelolloqui/angelolloqui.github.io/_posts/2025-11-03-48-Claude-Code-vs-Cursor-Experiment.md

 permalink: /blog/:title
 ---

 At Playtomic, we believe in sharing our engineering journey with the broader tech community.
 Recently, we conducted a comprehensive experiment to compare Claude Code against our existing standard, Cursor, to evaluate how they fit into our diverse development workflows.
+This follows our [previous experiment with AI code review tools](/blog/Experimenting-with-AI-Code-Review-Tools-at-Playtomic), where we evaluated tools like BugBot, CodeRabbit, and GitHub Copilot.
 After an intensive six-week trial during September and October 2025, we gathered some valuable insights that we hope will help other teams navigating similar decisions.

 ## The Experiment